slazengersnow/AI_English_Chat/replit.md

 - Added premium restriction messaging for simulation practice feature
 - Created compact mobile-first design with reduced font sizes and spacing
 - This page serves as the primary entry point and hub for all application functionality

+**Bookmark Sequential Practice System (August 7, 2025)**:
+- Implemented bookmark-only practice mode with sequential problem delivery
+- Added system completion messages when all bookmark problems are finished
+- Enhanced bookmark system with dedicated practice flow separate from random problem generation
+- Users can now practice exclusively with their bookmarked problems in sequential order

 ## Previous Changes (August 6, 2025)